ferjorosa/ferjorosa.github.io/_posts/2025-08-01-decision-theory-III.md

 2. **Tornado diagrams**: Create visual summaries that show which variables have the most impact on our decision, sorted by magnitude of influence.

-3. **Interactive Gradio interface**: Build a web app where anyone can drag sliders, change multiple parameters simultaneously, and instantly see how the optimal decision and expected utility respond.
+3. **Interactive Gradio interface**: Build a web app where we can change multiple parameters simultaneously, and instantly see how the optimal decision and expected utility respond.

 <h3 id="single-parameter-sensitivity-analysis">Single Parameter Sensitivity Analysis</h3>

 Single parameter sensitivity analysis examines how changes in one specific parameter affect the optimal decision and expected utility while keeping all other parameters constant.
 This approach is particularly valuable because it:

-- **Isolates parameter impact**: By varying only one parameter at a time, we can clearly see its individual effect on the decision outcome
-- **Identifies critical thresholds**: We can discover specific values where the optimal decision changes
+- **Identifies critical thresholds**: We can discover specific values where the optimal decision changes.
-- **Guides data collection**: Parameters with high sensitivity may warrant additional research or more precise estimation
+- **Guides data collection**: Parameters with high sensitivity may warrant additional research or more precise estimation.
-- **Supports robust decision-making**: Understanding sensitivity helps assess the reliability of our recommendations

-Let's examine two key parameters in our oil field decision problem to demonstrate this approach.
+Let's apply this to two key parameters in our oil field problem.

-#### Example 1: Prior Probability of High-Quality Fields - P(Q=high)
+<h4 id="example-1-prior-probability-of-high-quality-fields">Example 1: Prior Probability of High-quality Fields</h4>

-Our first analysis examines how changes in the prior probability that a field is of high quality affect our decision strategy.
-We test four scenarios where P(Q=high) increases from the baseline 0.35 to 0.40, 0.45, and 0.50, while maintaining the proportional distribution among the remaining quality levels.
+Our first analysis explores how varying the prior probability that a field is high quality influences our decision strategy.
+Beginning with the baseline value $$P(Q=\text{high}) = 0.35$$, we adjust this probability by ±0.15 in increments of 0.05, producing seven scenarios.
+The probabilities of the remaining quality categories are rescaled proportionally so that the distribution still sums to one.

-[PLACEHOLDER FOR P(Q=HIGH) SENSITIVITY PLOT]

-The results reveal an interesting pattern:

-- **Decision stability**: Across all tested values, the optimal strategy remains unchanged - we still recommend not conducting the test and directly purchasing the field
-- **Utility sensitivity**: While the decision doesn't change, the expected utility increases significantly from the baseline 721.0 to 761.7, 802.4, and 843.1 respectively
-- **Linear relationship**: The utility increase follows an approximately linear pattern, with each 0.05 increase in P(Q=high) adding roughly 40 points to the expected utility

-This analysis demonstrates that while our strategic recommendation is robust to changes in prior beliefs about field quality, the economic value of the decision is highly sensitive to these beliefs.
-Even without changing our action plan, more optimistic priors about field quality substantially improve the expected outcome.
+placeholder for plot

+These changes definitely affect how much money we expect to make, but they don't change the optimal policy: skip the test and buy the field directly.
+This makes sense when you think about it: knowing that fields in this region are more likely to be high quality affects our expected profits, but it doesn't change how useful the test would be.

-#### Example 2: Test Precision for Medium-Quality Fields - P(R=pass | Q=medium)
+<h4 id="example-2-test-precision-for-medium-quality-fields">Example 2: Test Precision for Medium-Quality Fields - P(R=pass | Q=medium)</h4>

-Our second analysis examines the precision of the geological test, specifically focusing on its ability to correctly identify medium-quality fields.
-Medium-quality fields represent a particularly interesting case because:
+For our second analysis, let's look at the geological test's accuracy, specifically focusing on its ability to correctly identify medium-quality fields.
+Medium-quality fields are particularly interesting because they are profitable but seem easy to mistake for low-grade ones.

-- They are **profitable** (unlike low-quality fields)
-- They are **harder to detect** due to intermediate porosity levels that make classification more challenging
-- Improved test precision for this category could significantly impact the value of testing

-We analyze scenarios where the test becomes more precise at identifying medium-quality fields, increasing P(R=pass | Q=medium) from the baseline 0.70 to values up to 0.95.
+What if we could improve the test to better identify these medium-quality fields?
+We'll vary the test's pass rate for true medium fields from 0.70 to 0.95 to see when the improved accuracy makes testing worthwhile.

 [PLACEHOLDER FOR P(R=PASS|Q=MEDIUM) SENSITIVITY PLOT]

-This analysis reveals a **critical decision threshold**:

-- **Below 0.9**: The optimal strategy remains "don't test, buy the field" - the same as our baseline recommendation
-- **At 0.9 and above**: The optimal strategy shifts to "conduct the test first" - if the test passes, buy the field; if it fails, don't buy

-**Why does this threshold matter?**

-When the test becomes sufficiently precise at identifying medium-quality fields (P(R=pass | Q=medium) ≥ 0.9), the value of information increases enough to justify the testing cost.
-The improved ability to distinguish profitable medium-quality fields from unprofitable low-quality fields makes the test worthwhile, as we can now more confidently avoid the costly mistake of purchasing a low-quality field.

-The economic intuition is clear: better test precision reduces uncertainty about field quality, and when this reduction is substantial enough, the value of this information exceeds the cost of obtaining it.
-This threshold analysis provides actionable insights - if we can improve our testing technology to achieve at least 90% accuracy for medium-quality fields, conducting the test becomes the preferred strategy.
+Interestingly, once the test becomes good enough at spotting medium-quality fields (achieving 90% accuracy or better), testing suddenly becomes worth the cost.
+The takeaway is clear: if we can upgrade our testing technology to correctly identify medium-quality fields at least 90% of the time, we should start using the test before making purchase decisions.

 <h3 id="tornado-diagrams-visualizing-parameter-impact">Tornado Diagrams: Visualizing Parameter Impact</h3>